 We continue to expand our knowledge in important drug research, including significantly expanding our oncology drug discovery and development program.
 Each of these programs is comprised of both research performed by contract research organizations and our internal discovery group.
 Based on novel scaffolds discovered by Zenith, we advanced several differentiated BET inhibitor programs through preclinical development.
 In July 2014, we filed an Investigational New Drug Application ("IND") and transitioned into clinical development.
 However in October 2014 we suspended clinical development of ZEN-3365, one of our proprietary BET inhibitors.
-We continue to advance 2nd generation BET inhibitors towards clinical development.
-In April 2015 we selected a new clinical development candidate, and we have completed IND enabling studies.
-We filed an IND in December 2015 and plan to initiate Phase 1 clinical trials in early calendar 2016.
-We also continue to progress our preclinical programs, expand our medicinal chemistry operations with leading global contract research organizations, and grow our intellectual property estate.
+We continued to advance 2nd generation BET inhibitors towards clinical development, and in April 2015 we selected a new clinical development candidate.
+We completed IND enabling studies, filed an IND in December 2015 and plan to initiate Phase 1 clinical trials in calendar 2016.
+We also continue to progress our preclinical programs and grow our intellectual property estate.